-Through history, geography, literary studies, demography, folklore, biography, and local and family studies, the authors address new questions and prompt fresh debates.
-The Legacy of the Great Irish Famine redefines all notions of this epochal moment in Irish history – a legacy previously unwritten.
+Through history, geography, literary studies, demography, folklore, biography, and local and family studies, the contributors address new questions and prompt fresh debates.
+John Mitchel, Ulster and the Great Irish Famine expands upon this epochal moment in Irish history – a legacy previously unwritten.

 Table of Contents